I am stunned when a church applies the best practices in church finances and sees a 400% increase in an area of their income.

 We made money and lost money.

-We had realised that our financial intelligence was low and we decided to do something out of the box to shift our mindset and establish new habits and beliefs.
+We realized our financial intelligence was low and we decided to do something out of the box to shift our mindset and establish new habits and beliefs.

 The journey changed us and increased our financial intelligence.

-While you should not copy us you could always do something simple like buying a few shares and experience the various emotions of fear and greed that accompany investing.
+While you should not copy us you could always do something simple like buying a few shares and experiencing the various emotions of fear and greed that accompany investing.

 This will enable you to understand money and its power in a truly experiential way.

-Either way, it’s important for pastors and Christian leaders to increase their financially intelligence.
+Either way, pastors and Christian leaders need to increase their financial intelligence.

 4. Faith For Income